sehlen-bsi/botan-docs/auxiliary_documents/hybrid_tls_approaches.rst

 x25519 key pair and calculate the shared secret as usual.
 It would then encapsulate an additional shared secret with the received Kyber public key.
-In its Server Hello it would reply with the concatenation of its own x25519 public value and the resulting Kyber ciphertext.
+In its Server Hello it would reply with the concatenation of its own x25519 public value and the resulting Kyber encapsulated shared secret.
 Now, both client and server should obtain both shared secrets, combine them as described and start encrypting their consecutive messages.

 While this approach is fully backward compatible to non-hybrid-aware peers (TLS demands unknown "NamedGroups" to be ignored), it has a few limitations:

- * Large keys: Due to protocol limitations the concatenation of public value and/or ciphertext must fit into 2^16-1 bytes.
-That excludes algorithms with longer key sizes such as Classic McEliece.
+ * Large keys: Due to protocol limitations the concatenation of public value and/or encapsulated shared secret must fit into 2^16-1 bytes.
+               That excludes algorithms with larger public key sizes such as Classic McEliece.

  * Failures: Some post-quantum algorithms have a non-zero failure probability, meaning that the peers might derive different shared secrets in